adrirubio/jekyll-theme-chirpy/_posts/2021-02-01-The_Rocket_League_Guide_part_2.md

 Oh and turn camara shake of!!!!!!

 ### Ball Over Boost
-Ball over boost this is an example, when you have zero boost and you are rotating down and their is a player rolling the ball into the goal with no player in goal .
+Ball over boost, see this example, when you have zero boost and you are rotating down and their is a player rolling the ball into the goal with no player in goal .
 Think for a moment what do you think is the right thing to do in this position.
 A=Get boost and try to get the player?????
 B=  Try to cut the player??????